-- links and sites relating to members of the families descended from Robert Ernest Thwaites.
+- Some links relating to members of the family of Robert Ernest Thwaites (1886-1946).

-- the homepage of the Michael and Honor Thwaites Heritage Association, supporting the literary estate of poet and author Michael Rayner Thwaites and his wife Honor Mary Scott Thwaites.
+- The homepage of the Michael and Honor Thwaites Heritage Association, supporting the literary estate of poet and author Michael Rayner Thwaites and his wife Honor Mary Scott Thwaites.

 - Collected Poetry of Michael Thwaites for online reading, with themed selection lists.

 The online interactive trees work with a mouse and PC, but not with touch-screens.
 The way to find your way around is:

 Can you help?